ArduPilot/ardupilot/libraries/AP_Scripting/applets/MissionRotation.md

 Allows you to select up to 10 missions, either while arming or in the unarmed state.

-Requires that an RC_xFUNCTION be set to 24 (Mission Reset).
+Requires that an RCx_OPTION be set to 24 (Mission Reset).

 The scripts should be installed in the SCRIPTS folder on the MicroSD, and the mission files in the root.